-Rio Tinto is a Founding Member of the Global Compact Network Australia, and represented on the GCNA Board.
+Rio Tinto is a Founding Member of the UN Global Compact Network Australia

 Rio Tinto is a global leader in finding, mining and processing mineral resources, including aluminium, copper, diamonds, thermal and metallurgical coal, uranium, gold, iron ore and industrial minerals such as borax, titanium dioxide and salt.
 The company’s products help to fulfil vital consumer needs and improve living standards around the world.